raspberrypilearning/track-designer/en/step_2.md

 The Unity starter package you downloaded for this More Unity path contains a number of **Assets** for you to use in your project.

-To import them into your new project, click on the **Assets menu** and select **Import package > Custom Package…** then navigate to the downloaded Unity starter package.
+To import them into your new project, click on the **Assets menu** and select **Import package > Custom Package…** then navigate to the downloaded More Unity starter package.

 --- /collapse ---